 Open Futures Scholarship for Black Students

-The Open Futures Scholarship for Black Students, launching for the first time in academic year 2022/23, will provide the opportunity for new, UK-resident students who identify as Black to study for free commencing study with the OU for the first time in the 2022/23 academic year.
+The Open Futures Scholarship for Black Students will provide the opportunity for new, UK-resident students who identify as Black to study for free commencing study with the OU for the first time in the 2023/24 academic year.
 The aim of the scheme is to reach more students and to ensure that our student population reflects the whole of our society.
-We are committed to improving the representation of Black communities at the OU, providing support for the students to fulfil their potential and succeed

 Further information